crocs-muni/usable-cert-validation/_guides/gnutls_crl.md

         dist_points_index++;
     }

-    /* If the current certificate has no CRL distribution point entry in its extensions, CRL revocation check could not be performed */
+    /* If the current certificate has no CRL distribution point entry in its extensions, CRL revocation check could not be performed. */
-    /* If server's certificate has not a single CRL distribution point, we can not provide CRL revocation check */ if (dist_points_index == 0) {
+    /* If server's certificate has not a single CRL distribution point, we can not provide CRL revocation check. */ if (dist_points_index == 0) {
         fprintf(stderr, "No distribution point has been found\n");
         exit(EXIT_SUCCESS);
     }

-    /* Deinitialize before leaving function */
+    /* Deinitialize before leaving function. */
     free(buffer_crl_dist_point);
     gnutls_x509_crl_deinit(downloaded_crl);
     curl_easy_cleanup(handle);